joshuajohnson-lab/linux-sysadmin-labs/README.md

 ---

-# Lab 5: Automated Backups with Cron + Rsync
+# Lab 5: Automated Backups with Cron and Rsync

 ## Objective
 Create an automated backup system that: